-For 2020, a taxpayer can deduct only the part of his or her medical and dental expenses that exceed 7.5% of his or her adjusted gross income (AGI).
+The Consolidated Appropriations Act, 2021 makes permanent the lower threshold of 7.5% for all taxpayers.
+Therefore, a taxpayer can deduct only the part of his or her medical and dental expenses that exceed 7.5% of his or her adjusted gross income (AGI).
 However, the current cost of medical insurance is so high that many families can exceed this limitation.
-Not only is the entire amount of medical or health insurance added with other medical expenses, but all prescription drugs and insulin are included.(34)
+Not only is the entire amount of medical or health insurance added with other medical expenses, but all prescription drugs and insulin are included.
+(30)

 Medical care expenses include the insurance premiums the taxpayer paid for policies that cover medical care or for a qualified long-term care insurance policy covering qualified long-term care services.
 If the taxpayer is an employee, medical expenses do not include that portion of his or her premiums treated as paid by the employer under its sponsored group accident or health policy or qualified long-term care insurance policy.
-Further, medical expenses do not include the taxpayer paid under his or her employer-sponsored policy under a premium conversion policy.
+Further, medical expenses do not include the premiums that the taxpayer paid under his or her employer-sponsored policy under a premium conversion policy.